Barbara-Rose Collins: Juneteenth

-Barbara-Rose Collins can be credited with proposing a bill to make Juneteenth a federal holiday back in 1996.
+In 1996, Collins was the first congressperson to introduce legislation to make Juneteenth a federal holiday.
 According to the ACLU of Michigan, "Michigan's own Congresswoman Barbara Rose Collins introduced a bill in 1996 that petitioned the U.S. government to make Juneteenth a federal holiday.
 In her congressional remarks, she stated, "the dehumanizing and degrading conditions of slavery were unnecessarily prolonged for hundreds of thousands of black men, women, and children, because our American government failed to communicate the truth" (2017).
-Because of Barbara-Rose Collins and her efforts back in 1996, Juneteenth is now a federal holiday since 2021.
+Juneteenth finally became a federal holiday in 2021.

 Death

-Collins died from COVID-19 at a Detroit hospital on November 4, 2021, at age 82, during the COVID-19 pandemic in Michigan.
+Collins died from COVID-19 at a Detroit hospital, on November 4, 2021, at age 82, during the COVID-19 pandemic in Michigan.
 According to her son, she had been vaccinated with the Janssen COVID-19 vaccine.
 According to one of her grandsons, Collins had health issues that contributed to her COVID-19 death despite her vaccination status.

+She would lie in state at the Charles H. Wright Museum of African American History on November 12, when her wake was held, and November 13, when her funeral, which was open to the public, was held at the museum as well.